keithamus/invokers-polyfill/README.md

 Elements with `interesttarget` set will dispatch an `InterestEvent` on the _Interestee_ (the element referenced by `interesttarget`) when the element _Shows Interest_ or _Loses Interest_.
-When the element _Shows Interest_ the event type will be `'interest'`, when the element _Loses Interest_ the event type will be `'loseinterest'`.
+When the element _Shows Interest_ the event type will be `'interest'`.
+If the element has _Shown Interest_, and interest moves away from both the _Interest Element_ and the _Interestee_, then the element _Loses Interest_ and an `InterestEvent` with the type of `'loseinterest'` will be dispatched on the _Interestee_.
 The event also contains a `relatedTarget` property that will reference the _Interest_ element. `InterestEvents` are always non-bubbling, cancellable events.

 ```webidl
 [Exposed=Window]